 There are different types of stain-blocking primers for specific uses, but some of the more common situations where their use is necessary are: keeping water and smoke stains/damage from bleeding through the finish coat; painting over top of crayon, marker, or grease; and making a dramatic color change – especially when painting a lighter color over a much darker color.

 Some surfaces are especially “slick” and pose a unique challenge for even the best primers when trying to get a coating to stick to them.
-Some examples would be ceramic tile, glazed block, plastic and vinyl shutters, and surfaces with a high gloss finish.
+Some examples would be factory coated metal sidings, ceramic tile, glazed block, plastic and vinyl shutters, and surfaces with a high gloss finish.

-If you choose the correct bonding primer for your application you will be sure to get great adhesion of your finish coat to the surface.
+If you choose the correct bonding primer for your application you will be far more likely to get great adhesion of your finish coat to the surface.

 There are a couple of exceptions to these categories: